-Join Mike Meyers for an in-depth discussion in this video Communication, part of CompTIA A+ Exam Prep (220-902) Part 1: Introduction to Computers.
+Join Mike Meyers for an in-depth discussion in this video Communication, part of CompTIA A+ (220-902) Cert Prep: 1 Introduction to Computers.

 - The most important part of professionalism…and communication takes place at the interaction…between the customer and the technician.…Now the A+ goes into a great deal on all this interaction…and they're very important issues,…but I don't really like the way that A+ organizes this.…So what we're gonna do here is…we're gonna have a little bit of fun.…I'm gonna pretend to be the customer…and I'm gonna have Ford be the technician,…and we're gonna through my six step process.…That six step is number one, setting the stage.…Number two, being attentive.…Number three, being polite.…